 My rubbish collection is on alternate weeks.
 But cron doesn't know about fortnights and I only put my rubbish out once every two or three months (I don't have much waste).
 So I use this in cron to trigger an alert on the appropriate day:

-matching a pattern in thesaurus output There must be a simpler way to do this.
+There must be a simpler way to do this.
 I was looking for words similar in meaning to "back" or "previous" or "before" but beginning with the letter "d".

 My awk is a bit rusty so I used sed, which I seem to use almost every day, wonderful, ugly command it is.
 Here is what I came up with: